CMccormick0003/deep-learning-challenge/README.md

 - The number of bins was incrementally reduced from  from over 500 to 555 to 52, to 51.
 - Accuracy shifted slighted with these modificatiosn from 0.72 to 0.73 to .0.7312.

+### Continued Optimization:
+- Dropped the column Special_Considerations.
+- Increased the number of bins for the classification data to include all categories over 10 rather than 100.
+- Limited income amount to 0.
+Zero was the most prevalent value in this column.
+- Limited the ask amount to 5000.
+This value was the most prevalent in this column.
+- Accuracy shifted 75.45%.

 ### Evaluation:
-- The model's loss after training is 0.5630, and the accuracy is 0.7312.
+- The model's loss after training is 0.5224, and the accuracy is 0.7545.

 ## Results
 ## Data Preprocessing